code4romania/seismic-risc/README.md

    provide or change.
 Double check database config line in .env.
 It has to follow this
    pattern: `postgres://USER:PASSWORD@HOST:PORT/NAME`

-3. Run following in order to set the needed environment variables:
+3. Run following to set the needed environment variables:

     ```shell
     activate_dev_env.bat